angular4pro/angular4pro.github.io/_posts/2017-09-21-angularjs-introduction.md

 In AngularJs with the directives, we can do DOM Manipulation, Data Binding and Events handling.
 Directives teach HTML new tricks.
 Most important directive is `ng-app` which tells AngularJS that this part of web page is AngularJS application.
 In other words ng-app marked it as an angularjs application.

 The AngularJS framework can be divided into following three significant parts
-* 'ng-app' : This directive used to define the starting point of application and it will act as the root element of an application.
+* `ng-app` : This directive used to define the starting point of application and it will act as the root element of an application.
-* 'ng-model' : This directive binds the value of HTML controls ( input , select , textarea ) to application data.
+* `ng-model` : This directive binds the value of HTML controls ( input , select , textarea ) to application data.
-* 'ng-bind' : This directive binds the content of HTML element to application data.
+* `ng-bind` : This directive binds the content of HTML element to application data.

 ## <i class="fa fa-angle-double-right color"></i> Example of AngularJs Directives
 <div class="row">